Lukbyk/-SalesforceHub-Blog/artykuly/20250831_salesforce-excel-comparison.md

   - /artykuly/data-quality/
   - /artykuly/sales-optimization/
 ---
-## Understanding Salesforceeee Through a Familiar Lens
+## Understanding Salesforce Through a Familiar Lens

 If you've ever felt lost in Salesforce's terminology—objects, records, fields, relationships—you're not alone.
 But here's the secret: Salesforce is remarkably similar to something you probably use every day: Microsoft Excel.